brandonhundt/brandonhundt/_posts/2011-06-19-the-right-for-states-to-compete-against-each-other.md

 Baseball’s popularity is sagging and the warm weather states have a big advantage.
 It also doesn’t fair well monetarily outside of MLB.

 That’s why I’m deciding on basketball.
 It’s indoors, played in all states, and will allow for the underdog to sneak up.
-I’m not going to sleep on Iowa’s Heinrich, Collision, and Korver or Alaska&#8217;s Boozer, Chalmers, and Trajan Langdon (still going strong in Europe).
+I’m not going to sleep on Iowa’s Heinrich, Collision, and Korver or Alaska's Boozer, Chalmers, and Trajan Langdon (still going strong in Europe).
 But I like even better the thoughts of Rose, Wade, Marion, Igodala, and Brian Cardinal teaming up for Illinois.
 Finally, Wade has the supporting cast to win a championship!

 ### How this Competition will Work